$ PlainPropertyTax

 What This Data Tells Us About Galveston County

-Homeowners in Galveston County pay a median annual property tax of $4,442, which is 123% higher than the national median and 99% above the Texas state average.
-The effective tax rate of 1.41% on a median home value of $314,600 reflects how the local assessment base and millage combine into an actual bill.
+Homeowners in Galveston County pay a median annual property tax of $4,442, far above the national median and modestly above the Texas state median.
+On a $314,600 median home, that works out to an effective rate of 1.41% once the local assessment base and millage are combined.

 Median Annual Tax